GreeLab-Kebab/gl-kebab/README.md

 - [ ] Update remote git URL for LacunaV<sub>2</sub> package in gitsubtree script.
 - [ ] Update remote git URL for web scraper package in gitsubtree script.
 - [ ] Update remote git URL for android runner package in gitsubtree script.
-- [ ] Run getting started instructions once all dependencies have been included.
+- [ ] Test getting started instructions once all dependencies have been included.
+- [ ] Test all links in this README.

 ## Project Goal